ethyca/fides/docs/fides/docs/language/resources/dataset.md

 An optional array of contact information if a Joint Controller exists.
 This information can also be stored at the [system](/fides/language/resources/system/) level (`name`, `address`, `email`, `phone`).

+**retention**<span class="required"/>&nbsp;&nbsp;_string_

+An optional string to describe the retention policy for a dataset.
+This field can also be applied more granularly at either the Collection or field level of a Dataset

 **data_categories**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[_string_]<br/>
 **data_qualifiers**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[_string_]<br/>